 What started as a small reconstruction project soon turned into a full-fledged quest for re-use.
 The interior structures of the house have grown so much that the house has practically become a living organism.So what is it like living in a space that is constantly growing and adapting?
 Find out after the break!

-As the project progressed, he started scavenging flea markets, dumpsters, and thrift shops for materials to add to the structures on the walls and ceilings.
+It began when Maher was first searching through his house and found many old items, which he then turned into dollhouses, train sets, even a home entertainment center.
+He then started scavenging flea markets, dumpsters, and thrift shops for materials to create structures attached to the walls and ceilings.
 Even Maher’s neighbors got into the act, contributing to the project by dropping off their old items on his front porch.

 Even with the hundreds of objects and sculptures covering almost every surface, the house still has an organization to it.
 When Maher finds an object, he adds it to the spot that he finds most fitting.
 For example, old chests, screens, and closet parts are installed in the Wardrobe Room.
 The Entertainment Core holds the entertainment center.
 The Room for the Image and Reflected Image’s walls are covered with mirrors, cigar boxes, postcards, and medicine cabinets.
 Therefore, a room in Maher’s house is never actually complete, but will instead always be added to and manipulated.